LautaroRomero21/LautaroRomero21/README.md

 I’m a Systems Engineering student at UTN Argentina, currently with 50% of the coursework completed and a GPA of 8.06.
 My academic background includes a strong foundation in key areas such as Data Management, Probability and Statistics, Algorithms and Data Structures, Systems Design, Computer Architecture, among others

 📖 Current Courses:
-- Systems Design
+- Network Communication
-- Physics I
+- Software Development
 - Mathematical Analysis II
 - Operating Systems